-The other point of view: Brexit, anger and the challenges of compromise
+The other side: Brexit, anger and the challenge of compromise

 We are an angry country.
 Whatever one’s views about Brexit (and if it helps, I will not be sharing mine or arguing for one side or another), everyone can agree that a lot of people are very angry.